DaveMielke/NBP/b2g/ui/doc/notes.rst

 executed.
 If the timeout expires then the action is immediately executed even though none of the keys has been released.

+The way to cancel a key (or keys) that has been accidentally pressed is to press enough additional keys such that an unbound key combination is being attempted.
+A key combination that's been formally defined for this purpose is all eight dots plus Space.

 Long Press Mode
 ~~~~~~~~~~~~~~~